• Double-bridge static cone penetrometer

 Alarm value: XXX.
 X kPa

-Recording methods: A - Manual recording B - Time recording
+Recording method: A - Manual recording B - Time recording

-1. Enter the relevant parameters one by one using the keyboard as required, and finally select Key A: Manual Recording (manually turn the dial once to record each time), or Key B: Time Recording (the computer automatically records every ten seconds).
+1. Use the keyboard to enter the relevant parameters item by item, inputting according to the requirements.
+Finally, select Key A: Manual Recording (manually turn the dial once and record each time); Key B: Time Recording (the microcomputer automatically records every ten seconds).

-2. Enter the vane test depth setting—this is the test depth—and press the Confirm key to proceed.
+2. Enter the depth setting for the cross-vane test.
+This depth is the test depth; press the Confirm key to proceed.

-3. The microcomputer enters the vane test state on undisturbed soil.
-First, verify that the vane connection is correct.
-Then, gently rotate the vane probe to ensure the test data is accurate before pressing the "A" key to zero the instrument—note that zeroing is not allowed during the actual vane test, so the initial zero setting must be precise.
-Once this step is complete, press the "B" key to start rotating the vane (ensure the interval between penetration into the soil and the onset of torsional shearing remains under 5 minutes).
-Next, manually record the data: With each full rotation of the vane, turn the hand crank once, either using a manual recorder or the microcomputer’s recording function.
-Meanwhile, the microcomputer continuously samples the test data every 10 seconds, automatically displaying a torque-versus-time curve on the screen when you press the "S" key.
-According to standard procedures, observe whether the vane test reaches a peak torque value or stabilizes at a consistent value.
-Continue monitoring for an additional minute to confirm whether the peak or steady-state value has indeed been reached.
-The microcomputer will automatically identify and flag the occurrence of the peak and stable values, eliminating the need for manual interpretation by the operator.
-Once the microcomputer detects the peak and stable values, it will display a pop-up message indicating "Peak Detected."
-At this point, the operator can safely conclude the undisturbed soil test by pressing the "Confirm" key to return to the main menu.
-If the operator determines that the recorded data does not represent a true peak, they may resume the test by pressing the "Record" key again until the peak is clearly identified.
-Finally, when the operator is ready, press the "C" key to proceed with the remolded soil test.
-The resulting data table will be displayed as shown in the figure.
+3. The microcomputer enters the undisturbed soil test state for the vane shear test.
+First, check whether the vane connection is correct.
+Then, manually rotate the vane probe to verify that the test data are accurate.
+Once you confirm the accuracy of the data, press the “A” key to set the zero position.
+(Note: The zero position cannot be adjusted during the vane test itself; therefore, the initial zero setting must be precise.)
+After completing the checks, press the “B” key to start rotating the vane.
+(The interval between the moment the vane begins penetrating the soil and the moment torsional shearing starts should be less than 5 minutes.)
+Record the data manually—each full rotation of the hand crank should be noted.
+You can use either a manual recorder or the microcomputer’s recording function.
+The time will be automatically sampled every 10 seconds.
+During this period, the operator should ensure that the hand crank is rotated once every 10 seconds.
+The microcomputer will sample the test data automatically.
+(Press the “S” key to display the curve on the screen.)
+According to the standard procedure, when the vane torque reaches a peak or stabilizes, continue recording for another minute to confirm the peak or stable value.
+The microcomputer will automatically identify the occurrence of the peak and the stable value, so no manual interpretation is required.
+Once the microcomputer detects the peak and the stable value, a prompt message “Peak Detected” will pop up.
+At this point, the operator can end the undisturbed soil test by pressing the “Confirm” key to return to the main menu.
+If you believe the recorded value is not the true peak, keep pressing the “Record” key until you identify the actual peak.
+Then, press the “C” key to proceed with the remolded soil test.
+The data table will be displayed as shown in the figure.

 n: xx Cu: xx.xx kPa